kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 > \\\\ Each \<Borrowing\> shall be deemed to constitute a certification by the \<Borrower\> on the date thereof as to the matters specified in {Ongoing Conditions}.

 Two slashes (\\\\) indicate the end of a Summary and the beginning of a Sub-Form's content, or, sans Summary, the beginning of a Sub-Form without one.
 Uses of terms are indicated with \<Angle Brackets\>.
 Cross-references are indicated with the Summary of the intended Form in \{Braces\}.
-Sub-Forms are shown within their parts by four spaces per level of indentation.
+Sub-Forms are shown within their Parents by indentation, four spaces at a time.

 To catch a few more conventions, a familiar litany of our dreams, nightmares, and waking hours: